-NOTE: The equipment can identify the HEVC (H.265) signaling and display its transmission data such as the video type, profile, format, aspect ratio and bit rate.
-However HEVC cannot be decoded so no image on screen will be displayed.
+NOTE: The equipment can identify the HEVC (H.265) signaling and display its transmission data such as the video type, profile format, aspect ratio and bit rate.
+However HEVC cannot be decoded so no image on screen will be hexadecimal format.
+To select this parameter go to "Values Format" in